VinayShetyeOfficial/VinayShetyeOfficial/README.md

 - 👯 I’m looking to collaborate on **frontend projects**

-- 💬 Ask me about **related to software, web design, front-end work**
+- 💬 Ask me anything about **software, web design, web applications and front-end related work**

 - 📫 How to reach me **vinay.shetye.personal@outlook.com**